-Edit: This is an April fool’s day prank / steelman / venting of my own anxieties, not something I literally believe is true.
+Warning: This is an April fool’s day prank / steelman / venting of my own anxieties.

 The argument for long-term thinking goes something like this: